chapter 07

 The date was already set.
 Karl convinced us all of that detail.

-The part of the plan I least liked was John leaving the university after only one year, to prepare
+The part of the plan I least liked was John leaving the university after only one year, to prepare the people for the coming of me.

-"We will come back often to visit, if you think I'm going to run around the desert every day for nine years without coming back to see you and your team of geniuses.
-Well my boy, nail me to the cross and send someone else."
+“I will come back often to visit, if you think I’m going to run around the desert every day for nine years without coming back to see you and your team of geniuses.
+Well my boy, nail me to the cross and send someone else.”

-After a few years, Fau Ming and I were the only two of our team that weren't living in Jerusalem.
+After a few years, Fau Ming and I were the only two of our team that weren’t living in Jerusalem.
 Hernstein and Ekstein took their priestly robes and went to work in the synagogue.
 Preparing the priests for the coming of me.
+Counter intelligence.

-Goddard taught at the schools in Jerusalem.
+Goddard taught at a few private schools in Jerusalem.

 "Jesus, my love, I miss the Toscana already."